JHU-PL-Lab/www-fpse/assignments/project.md

 #### Web-based

-* All web-based applications may have delayed response or may fail, and so all of the good libraries are built on an OCaml coroutine library, either `Lwt` or `Async`.  `Async` is the Core version, but it is not gaining a lot of traction so you will probably be better off with a library over `Lwt`.
+* All web-based applications may have delayed response or may fail, and so all of the web libraries below are built on an OCaml coroutine library, either `Lwt` or `Async`.  `Async` is the Core version, but it is not gaining a lot of traction so you will probably be better off with a library over `Lwt`.
   - See the [coroutines lecture notes](../coroutines.html) for more information on using `Lwt`.
 * We recommend the simple [`Cohttp_lwt_unix`](https://github.com/mirage/ocaml-cohttp) for web client (API reading / crawling) applications.
+* We recomend [`Dream`](https://aantron.github.io/dream) for web server applications.
+(Note on Macs with homebrew you will need to  `brew install node`, `brew postinstall node`, `brew install openssl` and `brew install libev` along with the other install instructions.)
-* We recomend [`Dream`](https://aantron.github.io/dream) for web server applications.  [`Opium`](https://github.com/rgrinberg/opium) is a good alternative to consider as well.
+* [`Opium`](https://github.com/rgrinberg/opium) is a good alternative to `Dream` to consider as well.
 Both are built on `Lwt`.
 * `Cohttp` also supports lightweight web server development.
 See the [tutorial](https://github.com/mirage/ocaml-cohttp#basic-server-tutorial) in the `Cohttp` documentation.

 #### Persistence